zakenobi/eurosat_terrain_class/README.md

 We have tried 3 different models.
 The first one is a simple convolutional neural network.
 The second one is a more complex and optimized convolutional neural network.
 The last one is a transfer learning model using the resnet50 model.

+For all the models we are using the Adam optimizer and the categorical crossentropy loss function.
+We are also using the accuracy metric to evaluate the models.

 ### Simple CNN

 The first model is a simple convolutional neural network.
 It has 3 convolutional layers with 32, 64 and 128 filters respectively.
 Each convolutional layer is followed by a max pooling layer.
 The last convolutional layer is followed by a flatten layer and a relu layer with 128 neurons.
 The output layer is a dense layer with 10 neurons.